|

 hederaceum (a/k/a P. scandens, P. oxycardium, P. micans,

-Philodendron Brazil, or Philodendron Brasil) they often
+Philodendron Brasil, or Philodendron Brazil) the vines often

 grow very high in the trees and trail pendently towards the jungle floor

-climbing vine.
-A scandent plant is one
+climbing vine which indicates the plant is one

 Philodendron hederaceum is a member of Philodendron section